lucidBrot/einz/protocols/CommunicationModel/messages.md

     "messagetype":"CustomActionResponse"
   },
   "body":{
-    "success":"true"
+    "ruleName":"TheRule27",
+    "success":"true",
-    "custom parameter of the rule":{ a custom JSONObject}, }
+    "custom parameter of the rule":{ a custom JSONObject}
+  }
 }
 ```